 You can find Penny Hot Springs on Google Maps.
 It is 12 miles south of Carbondale, and you will see a small and unassuming car park on the side of the road.
 Straight down to the river from here are the hot springs.

-Accommodation Nearby: Stay at The Dandelion Inn or stay in a vacation home – the 8th Street Retreat and this tiny house are close to downtown Carbondale.
+Accommodation Nearby: Stay in a vacation home – the 8th Street Retreat and this tiny house are close to downtown Carbondale.

 9. Strawberry Park Hot Springs, Steamboat Springs